adavid1/streaming-multichat/README.md

-# 🎮 Multichat - Universal Streaming Chat Overlay
+# 🎮 Multichat - Universal Streaming Chat

 A powerful, real-time chat overlay application that unifies **Twitch**, **YouTube Live**, and **TikTok Live** chat into a single interface.
 Perfect for streamers who want to engage with their audience across multiple platforms simultaneously.